Horst Overdick: Criminal career

 Overdick began as a trader of cardamom, a spice used in cooking, then used his knowledge of import and export routes to help Los Zetas drug cartel move cocaine to the United States from Guatemala.
 Nevertheless, since 1999, Overdick has been trafficking cocaine into Guatemala by securing airstrips in the country for planes carrying hundreds of kilograms to land.
 By the year 2002, he was responsible for more than 1,200-kilogram cocaine shipments at airstrips that arrived at the country, which he and his associates later hid in trucks to transport to Mexico.
 Overdick then began to purchase cocaine directly from Los Zetas, a Mexican criminal group.
 In fact, reports mention that he was the "first person to ally himself with Los Zetas in Guatemala" and cement their presence in 2008.
 During the investigations leading to Overdick's arrest, the Guatemalan authorities recovered videos of Overdick with prominent members of the Zetas at a "narco-fiesta," a large party hosted by drug traffickers in Guatemala, which took place at a horse race.
 Hand-written books with details of where the shipments of weapons, drugs, and money were also discovered by the authorities.
 And when his son Kevin Paul was captured by the authorities in July 2011, Overdick announced through radio that "men were going to start falling."

 He was one of the most influential drug traffickers in Cobán, Alta Verapaz, and reports say that he "had been arrested before" but was later released because Overdick would "bribe or threaten" his prosecutors.
-Overdick was also the primary ally of Los Zetas in the provinces of Petén, Izabal, and Alta Verapaz, establishing a cocaine-trafficking link between South America and Mexico.
+Overdick was also the primary ally of Los Zetas in the departments of Petén, Izabal, and Alta Verapaz, establishing a cocaine-trafficking link between South America and Mexico.

 The Woodrow Wilson Center claimed that the DEA had listed Overdick as one of the most-wanted drug lords.